Skip to main content

 Raisins — also known as Kismis — are one of the most powerful natural superfoods available in every Indian home.
 Though they look small, they are loaded with antioxidants, minerals, polyphenols, natural sugars, iron, and gut-friendly compounds.
 In ancient Ayurveda, raisins were used for improving digestion, boosting energy, and enhancing skin glow.
 Modern scientific research also supports these benefits.

-In this detailed 2025 guide, you will learn everything about raisins: nutrition, research-backed benefits, best time to eat, disadvantages, daily intake, how to soak, who should eat and who should avoid, FAQs, and more.
+In this detailed guide, you will learn everything about raisins: nutrition, research-backed benefits, best time to eat, disadvantages, daily intake, how to soak, who should eat and who should avoid, FAQs, and more.
+Also read our Blueberries blog for health benefits.

 What Are Raisins?